P-value: Misuse

 According to the ASA, there is widespread agreement that p-values are often misused and misinterpreted.
 One practice that has been particularly criticized is accepting the alternative hypothesis for any p-value nominally less than 0.05 without other supporting evidence.
 Although p-values are helpful in assessing how incompatible the data are with a specified statistical model, contextual factors must also be considered, such as "the design of a study, the quality of the measurements, the external evidence for the phenomenon under study, and the validity of assumptions that underlie the data analysis".
 Another concern is that the p-value is often misunderstood as being the probability that the null hypothesis is true. p-values and significance tests also say nothing about the possibility of drawing conclusions from a sample to a population.

 Some statisticians have proposed abandoning p-values and focusing more on other inferential statistics, such as confidence intervals, likelihood ratios, or Bayes factors, but there is heated debate on the feasibility of these alternatives.
-Others have suggested to remove fixed significance thresholds and to interpret p-values as continuous indices of the strength of evidence against the null hypothesis.
+At the same time, the use of p-values has also been defended as a useful statistical tool that should not be abandoned.
+Others have suggested to remove fixed significance thresholds and to interpret p-values as continuous indices of the strength of evidence against the null hypothesis, although these proposals in themselves have been criticized.
 Yet others suggested to report alongside p-values the prior probability of a real effect that would be required to obtain a false positive risk (i.e. the probability that there is no real effect) below a pre-specified threshold (e.g. 5%).

 That said, in 2019 a task force by ASA had convened to consider the use of statistical methods in scientific studies, specifically hypothesis tests and p-values, and their connection to replicability.
 It states that "Different measures of uncertainty can complement one another; no single measure serves all purposes", citing p-value as one of these measures.
 They also stress that p-values can provide valuable information when considering the specific value as well as when compared to some threshold.
 In general, it stresses that "p-values and significance tests, when properly applied and interpreted, increase the rigor of the conclusions drawn from data".
+This sentiment was further supported by a comment in Nature Human Behaviour, that, in response to recommendations to redefine statistical significance to P ≤ 0.005, have proposed that "researchers should transparently report and justify all choices they make when designing a study, including the alpha level."